B3rn475/almostjs/README.md

 # almostjs
-ALMOsT is a AgiLe MOdel Transformations framework for JavaScript
+ALMOsT is an AgiLe MOdel Transformations framework for JavaScript